Taltalite/sustag_orctrl/README.md

 ### 4\.
 Real-time Adaptive Sampling

 Our real-time adaptive sampling capability is built upon the `readuntil_api`, with modifications inspired by the [WarpDemuX](https://github.com/KleistLab/WarpDemuX) project.
-We have further updated the code to ensure compatibility with the modern **MinKNOW API v6.4.3**.
+We have further updated the code to ensure compatibility with the version 6.x of ```minknow_api``` (The version applied for this project is v6.4.3).

 To perform a real-time "Read Until" experiment, follow these steps: